top of page

 The outcome of the Task Force is expected to be:

-• A proposal of how the governance and potential accreditation of the Specification could be implemented.
+• A proposal for how the governance and potential accreditation of the Specification could be implemented.

 Image by Markus Winkler